CIRCSE/LT4HALA/2024/EvaHan.md

 All the reports must:

-•    be submitted through the START platform (URL available soon)
+•    be submitted through the START platform: [START submission page of the workshop](https://softconf.com/lrec-coling2024/lt4hala2024/).

 •    use the [official LREC-COLING style templates](https://lrec-coling-2024.org/authors-kit/).